Lupiac/ld2quizz/backend/README.md

 - username (account which will do the modification)
 - role (optional)
 - newPassword (optional)
+- oldPassword (if the user wants to change its own password)

 description: update role or password of an account.
 Password can be modified by owner of the account but the role can only be update by an admin.